efogdev/wirelessifier/README.md

 # Wirelessifier: USB-to-BLE bridge

-**⚠️ This project is currently in active development.
-Functionality is limited.**

 ## Overview

 This project implements a Human Interface Device (HID) bridge using the ESP32-S3 microcontroller.
 It allows connecting USB HID devices (like keyboards and mice) and forwarding their inputs to other devices via Bluetooth Low Energy (BLE 4.2).